 Authentication

-Before login into the trading system, if configured, authentication is required.
+Before logging into the trading system, if configured, authentication is required.
 Login can be requested only after a successful authentication.

-The authentication can be configured in the settlement platform used by business people in futures companies.
-It can be configured to be turned off, so that clients need not to be authenticated.
-Otherwise, futures companies need maintain the authentication code (AuthCode) for client programs in the settlement platform.
+The authentication can be configured in the settlement platform used by business personnel in futures companies.
+It can be configured to be turned off, so that clients do not need to be authenticated.
+Otherwise, futures companies need to maintain the authentication code (AuthCode) for client programs in the settlement platform.

 The authentication uses ReqAuthenticate (request an authentication) and OnRspAuthenticate (return the authentication response from the server) methods.